 Retail sales refer to the process of consumers and businesses purchasing products or services offline.
 This process includes the sale of finished goods that make their way from the supplier to the buyer.
 These sales take place in a physical store, also known as brick-and-mortar.
 Consumers can physically touch and see the product they are about to purchase.

 It’s not easy to decide which business option to opt for, especially after observing the growth in both sectors.
 To make this choice more comfortable, we've compared the two by aspects we deemed most important for your decision-making process.
-These include the initial investment, total cost of ownership, business operations complexity, risks, and limitation and profit opportunity.
+These include the initial investment, total cost of ownership, business operations complexity, risks, and limitation, profit opportunity and overall shopping experience of the customers.

 If you opt for a retail store, you'll need to find a location and obtain the necessary government and business resources, including paying licensing fees, getting an Employer Identification Number (EIN) for tax purposes, and having a bank account.